Cheap Protein Sources UK: Supermarket Staples Ranked

-Protein does not have to mean expensive powders, branded snacks, or steak.
-The best value options in UK supermarkets are usually simple staples that have been around forever.
+Cheap protein does not have to mean expensive powders, branded snacks, or steak.
+The best value options in UK supermarkets are simple staples that are easy to repeat in breakfasts, lunches and batch-cooked dinners.

 Eggs, chicken thighs, larger packs of chicken breast, tinned tuna, frozen white fish, turkey mince, cottage cheese, and 0% Greek yogurt are the backbone of cheap high-protein eating.